-A step by step guide for homeowners who need to make a claim through the Home Building Compensation Fund.
+Here is a step-by-step guide to making a claim through the Home Building Compensation (HBC) Scheme.

 - your builder is unable to complete building work or fix defects because they have become insolvent, died, disappeared or had their licence suspended for failing to compensate a homeowner.

 - you have valid HBC cover.
 You can check the validity of your cover using the HBC Check.

 It is important to immediately notify the HBC provider that you have suffered the loss.
 Any delay may impact on your ability to make a successful claim.
 For more information, refer to section 18BA of the Home Building Act 1989.